A word of thanks...

 Legal Requirements to Share Data

 Oak Tree Surgery reached an agreement with Pensilva Health Centre and took over the running of the practice from 1st January 2018.

 Patients at Pensilva Health Centre have continued to have a doctor and to benefit from good local care at its surgery.
 The Practices have been running independently since then but working together to achieve our common aims of creating a resilient and future proof service and providing high quality health care to all of our patients.

-The Partners would like to merge the patient lists, GMS contracts and IT systems to allow easier working across both sites in the interests of improved patient care in October 2018.
+The Partners have merged the patient lists, GMS contracts and IT systems to allow easier working across both sites in the interests of improved patient care.